ali55on/fileurlsplit/README.md

 https://github.com/w-a-gomes/fileurlsplit

-A python class that handles file url splits such as path, name and extension.

-It only works with the "string" and does not check if the given URL file exists, nor does it change the name or path of an actual file.
+A python ***class*** that handles file url splits such as path, name and extension.
+It only works with the ***string*** and does not check if the given URL file exists, nor does it change the name or path of an actual file.

 No dependencies, just use the standard library.